 - If desired, persons may have someone speak on their behalf.

 - If a number of persons are presenting on the same development, it is recommended that a spokesperson be selected to organize presentations so that evidence is not repetitive.

 - At the beginning of your presentation, introduce yourself, whether you are representing on behalf of others, and your position in favour or opposition of the appeal.

 - To maintain a respectable environment, always speak to the presiding Chair or through the Chair.

 - The SDAB is not an evidence seeking body.
 It relies on evidence presented in written and verbal submissions at hearings to base its decisions.
 Therefore it is critical that persons appearing before the SDAB ensure that sufficient evidence is presented to support their positions.

 - To support your arguments, you may present documents, photographs or other materials throughout your presentation.
-A projector screen is available for presentations – contact the Secretary of the SDAB in advance of the hearing to make arrangements for use of the projector.
+A projector screen is available for presentations – contact the Clerk of the SDAB in advance of the hearing to make arrangements for use of the projector.
 Reference any pages, paragraphs, or sections of any documents you are quoting.
 You will be asked to leave a copy of your written presentation and any materials that you presented to the SDAB with the SDAB staff.

 - The SDAB only hears the relevant planning matters of the appeal.
 If you stray from them, the SDAB Chairperson will let you know.

 Individuals who have presented their case will be given an opportunity for rebuttal once the SDAB has heard from all interested parties.
 Rebuttal is an opportunity to refute information and evidence presented since the last time you spoke that you could not have reasonably anticipated.
 It is not an opportunity to reargue your case or create a new argument.